Record number of marriages, fewer divorces in Singapore in 2022

 There were 7,107 marital dissolution in 2022, a 9.9 per cent decrease from 7,890 the previous year.

-The general divorce rates for males and females fell in 2022 "in tandem with the decline in number of marital dissolution", said the department.
+The general divorce rates for men and women fell in 2022 "in tandem with the decline in number of marital dissolution", said the department.

-There were 6.2 marital dissolutions for every thousand married males aged 20 years and over, a decline from 7.1 in 2012.
-Similarly, there were 5.9 marital dissolutions for every thousand married females aged 20 years and over, down from 6.7 a decade ago.
+There were 6.2 marital dissolutions for every thousand married men aged 20 years and over, a decline from 7.1 in 2012.
+Similarly, there were 5.9 marital dissolutions for every thousand married women aged 20 years and over, down from 6.7 a decade ago.

 At the same time, the median age at divorce rose over the last ten years, from 41.6 years in 2012 to 44.4 years in 2022 for male divorcees, and from 38.0 years to 40.5 years for female divorcees.